Claremont High School (California): Claremont High School Instrumental Music

 Claremont High School's instrumental music programs include the Claremont High School Marching Wolfpack and Claremont High School Wind Ensemble, as well as a jazz band and string, chamber, and symphony orchestras.
 They are also home to a highly regarded color guard team, which competes as part of the band during the fall, and at winter guard competitions during the spring.
 The marching band competes in SCSBOA's 4A classification, and has been especially competitive in the last few years, making it to championships in 2024 and 2025.
 The band hosts an annual marching band tournament, the Claremont Field Classic, to kick off the competition season.
 The music program also is known for its annual Battle of the Bands, where local bands compete for judges, with all proceeds benefiting the music program.
 The event also features student hosts performing stand-up comedy, along with comedy sketches between the competing bands.

 Student journalism

 Claremont High School offers a variety of student journalism programs and clubs in both video and print media.
-The Wolfpacket, the school's newspaper since 1930 years, publishes a monthly 12-page issue and runs a website covering school, community, and global events.
+The Wolfpacket, the school's newspaper since 1930, publishes a monthly 12-page issue and runs a website covering school, community, and global events.
 While most contributors are enrolled in the journalism class, others participate outside of class.
 The Wolfcast, the student-run broadcast channel, focuses on school events and student interest stories, producing daily episodes.
 Contributors must be enrolled in the advanced video production class.
 Claremont’s Really Academic Paper, an online humor magazine founded in 2021, publishes monthly and is popular among students and staff.
 As of 2025, it has become a part of The Wolfpacket.